Fuego Leadership Program Application

 Prerequisite Class

-Classes in the concentrated area prior to the June 26th Fuego Leadership Program start date, during the summer session.
-These classes can be fulfilled during the first two designated weeks of summer camp, June 12th-16th and/or June 20-23.
+Students will take classes in the concentrated area before the June 24 Fuego Youth Leadership Program start date, during the summer session.
+These classes can be fulfilled during the first two designated weeks of summer camp, June 10-14 and/or June 17-21.

 During camp mentoring

 Staff will utilize a variety of informal methods to mentor Fuego Leaders throughout the day.
-In addition, there will be formal sessions for dialogue, reflection, feedback and problem solving from 10:30-12pm each day.
+In addition, there will be formal sessions for dialogue, reflection, feedback and problem-solving from 10:30am-12pm each day.

 Presentation and Exhibition Dinner